Are you looking for the best mouser cat breeds to take care of your rodent problem?

 They thrive on human attention and get on well with dogs and other cats.

-Burmese cats are also curious, adventurous, and love to explore.
+Burmese cats, one of the cat breeds beginning with B, are also curious, adventurous, and love to explore.

 They won’t leave a spot unchecked in your house and will eliminate any rodents they find.